 Upright Protectors obviously protect the upright from damage and are available in a variety of types.
 Impact from a forklift is the most common cause of damage.
 Examples include Corner Guards, Column Guards and Rack End Protectors.

 b) Pallet Rails

-Pallet Rails run from the aisle to the rear pallet location to help the forklift operator safely and correctly position pallets.
+Pallet Rails run from the aisle to the rear pallet location particularly to help the forklift operator safely and correctly position pallets.
 These are common in Double Deep and Narrow Aisle Pallet Racking structures.

 c) Mesh Decks

-Mesh Decks are used to provide extra protection for skid or non-standard pallet sizes being used.
-They are also used when providing shelf storage within pallet rack (boards may also be used).
+Mesh Decks provide extra protection for either skid or non-standard pallet sizes.
+They also provide shelf storage within pallet racking.

-Pallet cages & Stillages are used to contain loose items within the confines of a pallet footprint.
+Both Pallet Cages and Stillages contain loose items within the confines of a pallet footprint.
 They simplify the handling of product.

-With a clean open design and a choice of either board (for Pallet Rack Shelving), mesh decks, pallet support bars or fork entry bars; Pallet Racking may be used for a large variety of applications within warehouse, factory, retail and office environments.
+With a clean open design and a choice of either board (for Pallet Rack Shelving), mesh decks, pallet support bars or fork entry bars; Pallet Racking may be used for a large variety of applications within warehouses, factories, industrial chillers, industrial freezers and industrial units.